colussim/GoLC/README.md

   ```

 ## Future Features

 We are continuously working to enhance and expand the functionality of our application.
 Here are some of the upcoming features you can look forward to:

 - **Improved Exclusion Patterns**: Enhancements to the exclusion patterns to provide more precise and flexible control over what is included or excluded in various operations.
-- **Additional Integrations**: Beyond GitLab, we are exploring support for other platforms and services to broaden the scope of our integrations and offer more flexibility to our users.
+- **Additional Integrations**: We are exploring support for other platforms and services to broaden the scope of our integrations and offer more flexibility to our users.
 - **Improved User Interface**: Enhancements to the user interface to provide a more intuitive and user-friendly experience.
 - **Performance Optimizations**: Ongoing efforts to optimize the performance and scalability of the application to handle larger workloads more efficiently.
+- **Security Enhancements**: Continued focus on strengthening the security of the application to protect user data and ensure privacy.

 Stay tuned for updates as we roll out these new features and improvements!